 Performances will be held at 10:00am on January 7, 8, 9, 13, 14, 15 and 16, 2015 in Dixon Hall on the Tulane campus.

-Runtime of the show is approximately two hours.
+Runtime of the show is approximately two hours with no intermission.
 An optional talkback session with members of the company follows each performance, and each participating school receives a play-specific study guide.

 Tickets are only $10 per student, and one free chaperone ticket is provided for each fifteen students.
 Additional chaperones pay only $10.